threeheartsdigital/email-marketing-regulations/README.md

 ## Key concepts/glossary
 These phrases are widely used in country-specific legislation.
 We have attempted to explain them below.

-## The list
+## At a glance
 | Country| Legislation | Content required| Opt-out required| Consent required | Exceptions| Penalties|
 | ------------- | ------------- | ------------- | ------------- |------------- | ------------- | -------------|
 | Canada  | CASL | Name, mailing address, contact information| Yes| Implied consent if you have previous business relationship.
 Otherwise, explicit | Exceptions | Penalties |

-## Details in full
-These phrases are widely used in country-specific legislation.
-We have attempted to explain them below.

-Pull requests are welcome.
-Please keep the list in alphabetical order, where possible.
+## Full details

+We have split each country into a separate readme file.
+Links can be found from the at a glance section